aphiria/aphiria/README.md

 <h2 id="middleware-attributes">Middleware Attributes</h2>

-Occasionally, you'll find yourself wanting to pass in primitive values to middleware to indicate something such as a required role to see a page.
+Occasionally, you'll find yourself wanting to pass primitive values to middleware to indicate something such as a required role to execute an action.
 In these cases, your middleware should extend `Opulence\Api\Middleware\AttributeMiddleware`:

 ```php
 use Closure;